Warbo/chriswarbo-net/unfinished/exponential_polling.md

                            └Poll    └Poll    └Poll
 ```

-the same amount of time before and after the
-twice as long as the task takes. ensure we don't waste make these equal (that's valid since they are both time intervals).
-Hence for tasks which take ten minutes, we want
-to find out they've finished within the following ten minutes (i.e. within
-twenty minutes of starting the task); for tasks which take a year, we want to
-find out they've finished withing the following year (within two years of
-starting the task).

-This definition of "reasonably soon" has a nice interpretation: most of the time
-will be spent performing the task, rather than waiting.
-In the worst case, which
-still fits this definition of "reasonably soon", we will end up waiting twice as
-long as necessary: if the task took time `T`, we will spend another `T` waiting
-until we poll it. after the same time
-we will only find out that the task has finished
-"reasonably soon" after the task has finished, then most of the time
-case, where we find out as late as possible, we half of our time "wasted"

-that case, for a task which takes ten minutes
-it is "reasonable" to find out it's finished up to ten minutes later (i.e. we
-should perform a poll some time between ten and twenty minutes after starting);
-for tasks which take a year it is "reasonable" to find out they've finished up
-to a year later (i.e. we should perform a poll some time between one and two
-years after starting).
+For example, we should wait no more than 20 minutes for a task which takes 10 minutes; we should wait no more than a year for a task which takes 6 months; and so on.

-using a *formula*.
+We can represent this more precisely using a *formula*.
 We'll write `T` to
-represent the time taken by the task, and `R` to represent the period of time
+represent the time taken by the task, and `W` to represent the period of time
-afterwards which still counts as "reasonably soon".

-Notice that `T` and `R` both represent time intervals, so we can start by trying
+afterwards which is "wasted".
+Since `T` and `W` both represent time intervals, we can relate them by insisting that:
-the simplest possible formula:

 ```
-R = T
+W ≤ T
 ```

-This says once a task has finished, we'll find out about it "reasonably soon" as
-long as we poll at some time between `T` and `T+R`
+To fulfill this requirement, we must poll at some time between `T` and `2T`.
+We can also poll as many times as we like *before* `T`, but the task won't be finished yet.

-the task has finished, so we
-can find the know when the task has finished

-We want to ensure:
+## Avoiding Excessive Polling ##

- - We don't waste too much of our own time checking it again and again.
-For
-   example, checking something every minute would prevent us from going to the
-   bathroom, making ourselves some lunch, etc.
+We don't waste too much of our own time polling over and over.
+For example, if we keep checking something every minute, it would be hard to e.g. go to the bathroom, make ourselves some lunch, etc. Surprisingly, the `W ≤ T` constraint is enough to figure out an *optimal* polling strategy!
- - Once our task has finished, we should poll it reasonably soon after.
-For
-   example, if we only poll once per day, but the task only takes 10 minutes, we
-   would have wasted 23 hours and 50 minutes!

-The central question is what counts as "too long".
-This will vary depending on
-how long the task itself takes: wasting a day is bad for a 10 minute task, but
-reasonable for a task that takes a year.

-Let's use `T` to represent the time taken by our task.
-We don't know what `T`
-will be beforehand, but we want to ensure we don't wait longer than `2T` before
-polling: any longer than that would mean *most* of our time was wasted.

-Surprisingly, this simple constraint is enough to figure out a polling strategy!
-In order to avoid waiting for `2T`, we need to consider the worst-case scenario,
-which is when we poll *just* before the task finishes; i.e. after `T-ε`, for
-some arbitrarily-small value `ε`.

-In this case, *all* of time until the next poll will be wasted (except for `ε`,
-which is negligible).
-At this point we've been waiting for `T-ε` (although we
-may have polled multiple times so far); if we wait *longer* than this amount
-before we next poll, our total waiting time will violate the `2T` constraint.
+We only need to poll again if the task hadn't finished yet; and in that case it's safe to wait that whole time ag then we know `P < T`; hence it's always safe to wait for `P` ensure `W` does not exceed `T` we need to consider the worst-case scenario: when we poll *just* before the task finishes.
+In this case, the entire time until our next poll will be wasted, so we must poll before another `T` elapses.
+Since we don't *know* what `T` is, we need to use some other value; thankfully in this case we know the time we made our previous poll was prevent our wasted time `W` exceeding the task time `T`, the e must should not wait any more than `T` the time between polls cannIn symbols *all* of time until the next poll will be wasted, i.e. any remaining wait will be `W+ε` At this point we've been waiting for `T-ε`; if we wait *longer* than this amount before we next poll, our total waiting time will violate the `2T` constraint.

 Hence to avoid violating the `2T` constraint, the time until the next poll
 cannot be longer than the total time we've waited so far.
 We *could* poll more